prestaconcept/PrestaSitemapBundle/Resources/doc/5-decorating-urls.md

 >           instances for the static routes you configured in your app.
 >           To use the following decorators, you must register the URLs all by yourself.

-However this bundle provide several implementation of this interface :
+However this bundle provides several implementations of this interface:

 - `Presta\SitemapBundle\Sitemap\Url\GoogleImageUrlDecorator`
 - `Presta\SitemapBundle\Sitemap\Url\GoogleMobileUrlDecorator`